annadiarov/protein_generator/docs_internal/GettingStarted.md

 * `sequence` input sequence to diffuse.
 The positions to be should be masked with `X`, e.g. `AHXXCLX`.
 Multiple chains can be specified by separating them with `/`, e.g. `AHXXCLX/AXXXCLX`.
 * `input_json` json file with all the arguments for running an inference.
 Check [this example](../examples/args.json).
 * `out` output directory and for files.
-* `T` Number of timesteps to use.
-The bigger the protein, the higher the number.
-Default 25.
+* `dump_pdb` should activate saving the best pLDDT PDB file of the trajectory to the output directory, however, the best structure is always saved in the output directory.

 Diffusion-related:
 * `T` Number of timesteps to use.
 The bigger the protein, the higher the number.
 Default 25.